Trump's child care plan is gift to the rich, report says

 But an analysis by the Tax Policy Center finds that Trump's proposal is a gift to the rich.
 The tax experts at TPC say 70% of the benefits will go to families that make $100,000 or more.
 And 25% will go to people earning $200,000 or more.

 "Trump has identified a real challenge affecting working families, but his proposal would do little or nothing to help them," Elaine Maag, an expert at the Tax Policy Center, told CNNMoney.
+A typical middle class family earns about $56,000.

 Related: Even Trump voters want the minimum wage raised